 evolution, meet orgasm

-Curated by Rhea Dall, director of UKS in dialogue with Charles Aubin.
+Curated by Rhea Dall, former director of UKS in dialogue with Charles Aubin.

 The film program evolution, meet orgasm features works by artists and filmmakers A K Dolven, Richard Alexandersson, and Massimiliano Mollona & Anne Marthe Dyvi.
 Lending its title from a work by word-based artist Nora Turato—a collection of online catch-phrases—the evening filtered conversations between UKS Director Rhea Dall with Charles Aubin, reflecting on themes at stake in Rugged, weathered, above the sea.

 The program is bracketed by when I discovered the end I wanted to live really long (digitised 16mm, 2013) by A K Dolven.
 Both opening and closing the film series, this work shows the artist performing in Vestvågøy, Lofoten, during the Arctic winter.
 Captured by a 16mm camera positioned behind her, Dolven’s naked legs alternate between spread and closed, literally framing and gendering the view of the majestic, erected mountain.
 Dolven’s shaking, tongue-in-cheek gesture plays with stereotypical myths of “mother nature” while confronting her own freezing body with the dramatic Norwegian scenery.